marcelarie/sass-instagram-clone/README.md

     background-color: #efefef
 ```

-## 18. Explain the concept of inheritance in SASS
+## 18. Explain the concept of inheritance in Sass

 This is one of the most useful features of Sass.
 Using @extend lets you share a
 set of CSS properties from one selector to another.